 Reviewing Between Worlds 1: The Move after it had been released was exhilarating and depressing.
 Not only had I finally published my first novel, but I also found a few errors.
 In addition, several kind souls pointed out some inaccuracies to me, and I also learned a few new details as I researched Between Worlds 2: The Distance.
 I won’t be able to go back to each novel and fix mistakes after the fact, but improving the very first book in the series made sense, especially because I was switching distributors, anyway.
-Curious to know what was changed?
-Well, then read on!
+Here are the changes I made in Between Worlds 1, 2nd Edition.

 One of the hardest things about recreating Semlak as accurately as I can is the simple fact that this agrarian village has not left much written material about it.
 So, for example, I don’t really know the general world view of the Germans in this village.
 After an online acquaintance read the first edition, he wondered if Semlakers would have indeed known who Kaiser Wilhelm of Germany was.
 Therefore, I removed this part from chapter 2: